Samuel Franklin Cody: Aeroplanes

 Later in 1907 the Army decided to back the development of his powered aeroplane, the British Army Aeroplane No 1.
 After just under a year of construction, he started testing the machine in September 1908, gradually lengthening his "hops" until they reached 1,390 ft on 16 October 1908.

 His flight of 16 October 1908 is recognised as the first official flight of a piloted heavier-than-air machine in Great Britain.
 The machine was damaged at the end of the flight.
 After repairs and extensive modifications, Cody flew it again, early in 1909.
 The War Office then decided to stop development of heavier-than-air aircraft, and Cody's contract with the Army ended in April 1909.

 Cody continued to work on aircraft using his own funds.
 He was given his Army aeroplane, and continued to work on it at Farnborough, using Laffan's Plain for his test flights.
 On 14 May 1909, he succeeded in flying for over a mile, establishing the first official British distance and endurance records.
-By August 1909, Cody had completed the last of his long series of modifications to the aircraft.
-He carried passengers for the first time on 14 August 1909: first his old workmate Capper, and then Lela Cody.
+By August of that year, Cody had completed the last of his long series of modifications to the aircraft.
+He carried passengers for the first time on 14 August: first his old workmate Capper, and then Lela Cody.

-On 29 December 1909, Cody became the first man to fly from Liverpool in an unsuccessful attempt to fly non-stop between Liverpool and Manchester.
-He set off from Aintree Racecourse at 12.16 p.m., but only nineteen minutes later he was forced to land at Valencia Farm near to Eccleston Hill, St Helens, close to Prescot because of thick fog.
+On 29 December 1909, Cody became the first man to fly from Liverpool in an unsuccessful attempt to win the Sir William Hartley Prize for a non-stop flight between Liverpool and Manchester.
+He set off from Aintree Racecourse at 12.16 p.m., but 19 minutes later he was forced to land at Valencia Farm near to Eccleston Hill, St Helens, close to Prescot, because of thick fog.